-ZOOL 20 - Beginning Zoology I Credits: 4
+ZOOL 20 - Beginning Zoology I

-Class hours: 3 lecture and 3 lab Comments: Split-level: ZOOL 101.
+Comments: Split-level: ZOOL 101.
 Credit by exam is not an available option.
 The laboratory is part of the class.

 Description: This course is a basic introduction to the principles of animal and plant life with an emphasis on biological inquiry, energy flow, evolutionary trends, comparative biology of organ systems, and environmental ecology.
 The laboratory is part of the class.

-ZOOL 101 - Principles of Zoology Credits: 4
+ZOOL 101L - Principles of Zoology Laboratory